mikropsoft/StevenBlock/README.md

 - Exploring blocked domains is straightforward.
 Simply search for "hosts manager" or "hosts editor" on Google Play or F-Droid.
 These tools offer user-friendly interfaces, providing comprehensive lists of blocked domains for easy management and customization.

-**Where can the source codes be found?**

-- The source codes were included in the install.zip file and removed from the repository.

 ## Let's Begin: Effortlessly Secure Your Digital Environment

 Securing your rooted digital environment with StevenBlock is a breeze.
 Just follow these simple instructions: